BekMart/travel-api/README.md

 | notifications/\<int:pk\>/mark-read/ | DELETE | Delete | Detail | Owner | |
 | notifications/mark-all-unread/ | DELETE | Delete | List | Owner | |

-<h1 id="agile-development">AgileDevelopement</h1>

-<h2 id="kanban-board">Kanban Board</h2>

-For this project, I used a Kanban board in GitHub as an agile tool to visualise my workflow, organise tasks, and maintain steady progress throughout development.
-This approach helped streamline processes, identify bottlenecks, and prioritise tasks effectively.

-- A single GitHub Project was created to manage both the TravelTales back-end and front-end development.
-- I used GitHub Issues to represent individual user stories.
-- Each user story was grouped into an Epic for better organisation.
-- Issues were categorised using the MoSCoW prioritisation technique:
-    - Must Have, Should Have, Could Have, and Won’t Have.
-- Milestones and the Project Roadmap were used to support effective time management and iterative delivery.
-- The Kanban board was divided into three clear stages:
-    - To Do, In Progress, and Done.

 <h1 id="features">Features</h1>

 <h2 id="existing-features">Existing Features</h2>